ABCD-LINK: Annotation Bootstrapping for Cross-Document Fine-Grained Links: Setup

 \section{Setup}

-To trade off between task complexity and utility, we focus on \emph{sentence-level linking}, cast as a sentence pair classification task.
-Given two documents, the source document \( A = \{a_1, \ldots, a_N\} \) and the target document \( B = \{b_1, \ldots, b_M\} \), the goal is to predict for each cross-document sentence pair \( (a_i, b_j) \) whether a relation \( r \) holds between them.
+We focus on \emph{sentence-level linking} cast as a sentence pair classification task, representing a trade-off between task complexity and utility: a more narrow unit of analysis restricts the available context, while the links between broader units can be reconstructed by aggregating consecutive sentences.\footnote{While broader argumentative or narrative relations that span multiple consecutive sentences do exist, in practice, many-to-many relations naturally emerge as clusters of consecutive sentence-level links.
+We provide an exploratory analysis of such clusters in Appendix~\ref{app:group_links}} Given two documents, the source document \( A = \{a_1, \ldots, a_N\} \) and the target document \( B = \{b_1, \ldots, b_M\} \), the goal is to predict for each cross-document sentence pair \( (a_i, b_j) \) whether a relation \( r \) holds between them.
 The definition accommodates many-to-many links, both directed (e.g. a review sentence criticizing a claim in a paper) and undirected (e.g. sentences in two new articles addressing the same fact).
 Linking can be seen as a special case of information retrieval, where $a_i$ serves as a query to retrieve relevant sentences from $B$.
 However, linking is constrained by a task-specific relationship holding between sentences, and might require documents $A$ and $B$ for contextualizing the linking decisions.

 There are many potential approaches to perform automatic linking in a zero-shot fashion, from simple relation-agnostic cosine similarity to classification with LLMs.
 Yet, labeled datasets of links are scarce, and \textit{evaluating and comparing} the performance of different linking approaches on a wide range of link types and domains via human evaluation is infeasible.
 Our framework addresses this limitation by generating and validating semi-synthetic data (Section \ref{sec:data}) to arrive at a shortlist of best-performing linking approaches (Section \ref{sec:sys_eval}) which are then used in a focused human evaluation and annotation study (Section \ref{sec:human_eval}).